Graphic of half a camera lense

 Our goal

-To create an early warning system for tipping points that equips the world with the information we need to build resilience and accelerate proactive climate adaptation.
+This programme aims to create an early warning system for climate tipping points that equips the world with the information we need to build resilience and accelerate proactive climate adaptation.

 Read the programme thesis (English)